facebook/react-native-website/cnwebsite/versioned_docs/version-0.63/intro-react.md

 <Tabs groupId="syntax" defaultValue={constants.defaultSyntax} values={constants.syntax}>
 <TabItem value="functional">

-You can add state to a component by calling [React’s `useState` Hook](https://zh-hans.reactjs.org/docs/hooks-state.html).
-A Hook is a kind of function that lets you “hook into” React features.
+你可以使用[React 的`useState` Hook](https://zh-hans.reactjs.org/docs/hooks-state.html)来为组件添加状态。 A Hook is a kind of function that lets you “hook into” React features.
 For example, `useState` is a Hook that lets you add state to function components.
-You can learn more about [other kinds of Hooks in the React documentation.](https://zh-hans.reactjs.org/docs/hooks-intro.html)
+You can learn more about [other kinds of Hooks in the React documentation.](https://zh-hans.reactjs.org/docs/hooks-intro.html))

 ```SnackPlayer name=State
 import React, { useState } from "react";